slott56/navtools/docs/introduction.rst

 Consequences
 =====================

-This application is not "plugged into" GPSNavX.
+This application is not "plugged into" OpenCPN or iNavX.
 Consequently, planning involves multiple steps with multiple tools.
 A route is created, the ETA's examined, and waypaints added to handle overnight anchorages.
 Any change to a waypoint means the schedule must be recalculated.